gausby/operandi/README.md

 #### `batch`
 Takes a list of functions and execute them, n functions at a time.
 When every function is done it will call an optional callback function.
 The `batch`-function is very similar to the `parallel`-function, but it will throttle the simultaneous running functions.

-    // Every functions shall receive two arguments, `err` and `done`.
+    // Every functions shall receive one argument; `done`.
-    // When a function is done it shall report back to the scheduler by
+    // When a function is done it shall report back to the scheduler
-    // calling `done`
+    // by calling `done`.
     var listOfFunctions = [
-        function (err, done) {
+        function (done) {
             // get a JSON-feed via HTTP
             done();
         },
-        function (err, done) {
+        function (done) {
             // get user data from database
             done();
         },
-        function (err, done) {
+        function (done) {
             // get high scores
             done();
         }
         // ...
     ]

-    // will run every function in the array `listOfFunctions`, 2 at a time,
+    // will run every function in the array `listOfFunctions`, 2 at a
-    // and execute the optional `callback` when all the tasks are done. operandi.batch(listOfFunctions, 2, , function() {
+    // time, and execute the optional `callback` when all the tasks
+    // are done.
+    operandi.batch(listOfFunctions, 2, function() {
         console.log('done');
     });